-My alarm goes off and I reluctantly unzip my tent flap, poke my head out, and sit upright on the bench.
+My alarm goes off and I reluctantly unzip my tent flap, poke my head out, and sit up on the bench.

-Cleaning up, packing, having breakfast, chugging half of the two-litre bottle to offload weight fill up an hour.
-I never stray far from the hour mark whether I rush or take my time.
+Cleaning up, packing, having breakfast, chugging half of the two-litre bottle to offload weight fill up my first hour.
+Whether I rush or take my time, I’ve discovered don’t stray far from this hour mark.

-With that, we set off.
+With the routine complete, we set off.
 Me, myself, and my thoughts.

 I have a lot on my mind as I walk into town.

 The most immediate is how far to walk today.
 My original plan was to stop at Kageno station last night after 30 kilometres of walking.
-Since I took the train, I didn’t walk that much and passed it already.
+Since I took the train, I’ve gotten further by doing less.
 Instead of arriving at Iwamoto-ji, Temple 37, by noon today, I’ll be there by 9am latest.
-I have a happy problem.
-I’m caught between waiting 5 hours for my host to pick me up or walking to the next station.
+It should be a happy problem, but the point of all this was the walking.
+I’m caught between waiting 5 hours for my host to pick me up or walking some more.

 Just after leaving the michi-no-eki, an oncoming truck roars over a pool of water beside me.
-I’m more taken aback by how inconsiderate it is than being drenched (again, already).
-But I keep walking and return to my other thoughts.
+I’m taken aback by how inconsiderate it is.
+Being drenched, again, already, has become a routine inconvenience.
+But I keep walking and return to my thoughts.

 If I have time, why not continue walking?
 I weigh the choices.
 Practically speaking, it shaves 10 out of 80-odd kilometres to Temple 38 and spaces out my daily camping spots better.
-From a principles perspective, I should just walk my 20-kilometre quota.
-Another compelling personal reason is that it reflects discipline, which is the key to improvement.
-This is the Dojo of Ascetic Training, after all.
+From a principles perspective, I should just walk my 20-kilometre quota today as well.
+This reflects discipline, which is the key to improvement.
+I am in the Dojo of Ascetic Training, after all.

 By now the sleepy, grey drizzle is getting earnest, and I unfold my umbrella, glancing up regularly to get a sense of the road.